Calendly pricing plans review

 Cons

-• No customization when adding Calendly to your site
+• No ability to remove Calendly branding or customize when adding Calendly to your site

-• No access to HubSpot, Mailchimp, Salesforce, and payment applications
+• No integration with HubSpot, Mailchimp, Salesforce, or payment applications

 • Doesn’t include automatic redirects after an invitee accepts your invitation

-Speaking of workflows, the Calendly workflow feature — which allows you to send automated messages to your attendees, including agendas, post-meeting notes, and follow-up messages — is included in the Pro plan.
-This can be a very attractive feature for teams that have trouble preparing for meetings or keeping their meetings organized.
+Speaking of workflows, the Calendly workflow feature — which allows you to send automated messages to your attendees, including agendas, post-meeting notes, and follow-up messages — is included in the Professional plan.
+This can be an attractive option for teams that have trouble preparing for meetings or keeping their meetings organized.

-If you’ve wanted full customization when adding Calendly to your website, this feature comes with the Pro plan.
-You can also enjoy SMS notifications as well as integration with Google Analytics, which will come in handy if the included metrics and reporting don’t quite fit the bill.
+The Professional plan lets you fully customize how Calendly appears on your website.
+You also get the ability to send text notifications.
+And it includes integration with Google Analytics, which will come in handy if the included metrics and reporting don’t quite fit the bill.

-Here are some of the pros and cons to consider before buying the Calendly Pro plan:
+Here are some of the pros and cons to consider before buying the Calendly Professional plan:

 Pros

-• All major integrations, including Salesforce, HubSpot, Google Analytics, Mailchimp, Stripe, PayPal, and more
+• Major integration options, including HubSpot, Google Analytics, Mailchimp, Stripe, PayPal, and more

 • SMS notifications and invitee redirection